hackbg/fadroma/spec/Agent.spec.ts.md

 ### Chain modes

 Chains can be in several `mode`s, enumerated by `ChainMode` a.k.a. `Chain.Mode`.

-The `Chain#devMode` flag is true if you are able to restart the chain and start over (i.e. when using a devnet or mocknet).
+To connect to a chain in a specific mode, you can use the corresponding static method on the `Chain`

-* **Mainnet** is the production chain where value is stored.
+**Mainnet** is the production chain where value is stored.

 ```typescript
 chain = Chain.mainnet({ id: 'id', url: 'example.com' })